deforum-art/sd-webui-deforum/README.md

 6. If it gives errors on missing modules, run `pip install requirements.txt` with `requirements.txt` being from this repo.

 7. Join our Discord where you can post generated stuff, ask questions and ~~infuriate the devs with 'this feature is in auto's build.
-When will it be in Deforum?'~~(not anymore, ha-ha) https://discord.gg/deforum.
+When will it be in Deforum?
+Why can't I launch Deforum on my potato computer?'~~(not anymore, ha-ha) https://discord.gg/deforum.
 There's also the 'Issues' tab in the repo.

 8. Profit!